AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

    ![](assets/classroom-module.png)

-   When&nbsp;creating a course, in the Virtual Classroom configuration dialog&nbsp;box, set the conferencing system&nbsp;to&nbsp;the&nbsp;Microsoft&nbsp;Teams connection&nbsp;that you created.&nbsp;Select&nbsp;whether you want a meeting organizer for the event.
+   When creating a course, in the Virtual Classroom configuration dialog box, set the conferencing system to the Microsoft Teams connection that you created.
+Select whether you want a meeting organizer for the event.

-   If you&nbsp;select&nbsp;Yes&nbsp;for a meeting organizer, you must enter the name of the organizer.
+   If you select Yes for a meeting organizer, you must enter the name of the organizer.
 Type the name of the organizer and select the organizer.

    **Lobby bypassing**

-   * If you select&nbsp;Yes, any learner can join the meeting.
+   * If you select Yes, any learner can join the meeting.
-   * If you select&nbsp;No, a request is sent to the organizer to allow or prevent the learner from joining the meeting.
+   * If you select No, a request is sent to the organizer to allow or prevent the learner from joining the meeting.

-   **Note:**&nbsp;If a learner wants to join Microsoft Teams as guest, he/she must enter&nbsp;the&nbsp;email.
-The&nbsp;email must be present in&nbsp;Captivate&nbsp;Prime.
+   **Note:** If a learner wants to join Microsoft Teams as guest, he/she must enter the email.
+The email must be present in Captivate Prime.

    **Activity Module:** In this mode, learners must complete a set of activities, such as, workshops, exercises, questionnaire, and other learning activities.
 Enter the title, description, and the external url for reference.
 To save the changes, click **Done**.

    ![](assets/activity-module.png)

-   You can specify the duration&nbsp;while adding an activity module in a course for activity type File Submission and&nbsp;xAPI-based modules.&nbsp;
+   You can specify the duration while adding an activity module in a course for activity type File Submission and xAPI-based modules.

 1. Similarly, add modules for Prework and Testout modes.
 1. Choose the sequencing type for modules as Ordered or Unordered based on your preference.